indiqusdocs/apiculus/docs/Subscribers/Networking/VirtualPrivateClouds/VPCManagementandBasicOperations.md

 ## Powering ON/OFF the Virtual Router

-Switching the VPC power state is possible using the 'power status' button on top.
+Switching the VPC power state is possible using the **power status** button on top.
 This will usually be green if the VPC is powered ON, and grey if powered OFF.

 Additionally, a VPC restart is possible using the **RESTART VIRTUAL ROUTER** option available under the **Operations** tab/section.
 This will perform a quick reboot od the VPC.
 This is a simple restart, and no data will be lost.